maharshi95/safe-commit/README.md

 # safe-commit
-Find co-relation among project source files looking at the commit history of the project repo
+Find co-relation among project source files looking at the commit history of the project repositorys